Full House: Critical reception

+Josh Jackson wrote in a positive review: "Full House: The absolute definition of the 'family sitcom' in the late '80s/early '90s.
+Unlike the Blossoms of the era, Full House wasn't about the 'very special episode'; it was just wholesome, family friendly entertainment all the time, which has become all the more humorous in the years that followed as former viewers learned just how foul-mouthed Bob Saget could be in literally any other context.
+This, though, was the television equivalent of cotton candy: airy, saccharine, and totally insubstantial.
+Even if you watched a ton of Full House episodes, I'll bet you barely remember the full plot of any of them."

 Reunions

 During Bob Saget's final season as host of America's Funniest Home Videos, six other Full House cast alumni (John Stamos, Dave Coulier, Candace Cameron, Jodie Sweetin, Andrea Barber, and Lori Loughlin) reunited on the May 9, 1997, episode (the episode which preceded Saget's final episode as host of that series).

 In a December 2008 news story, it was reported that John Stamos was planning a reunion movie.
 This idea was quickly withdrawn, because reportedly most of the cast was not interested.
 In 2009, Stamos announced that a feature film based on the show was still planned.
 Stamos told The New York Daily News, "I'm working on a movie idea, but it wouldn't be us playing us.
 I'm not 100% sure, but it would probably take place in the first few years."
 Stamos posited Steve Carell and Tracy Morgan for the roles of Danny and Joey respectively.

 In 2012, eight of the Full House cast members reunited in Los Angeles for their 25th anniversary.
 Publicists for Mary-Kate and Ashley Olsen said that they "weren't able to attend, given their work schedules."